Skip to content

 (role, product, channel, short history, etc.)

-• L_raw from initial lexical retrieval
+• L_raw from initial classification / candidate proposal (lexical-first)

 (BM25 / TF-IDF / equivalent)

-→ see ARG Core
+→ see ARG Core — Step 2: Initial classification

 • core knowledge: